opf/openproject/docs/installation-and-operations/operation/faq/README.md

 Please note the steps that have been outlined in the blue box at the top [here](./operation/upgrading).
 It's important to change the branch for this.
 We implemented this to prevent users from upgrading to a major release (which could be not backwards compatible) by mistake.

+## Will my data be lost when I upgrade OpenProject?

+We strongly recommend a [backup](../backing-up) of your data before updating.
+Your data won't be lost in the regular update process, though.

 ## I lost access to my admin account, how do I reset my password?

 You can reset your admin account through the Rails console.